-There is an empty lot right next to the Sears a few blocks from where I live.
+There is an empty lot a few blocks from where I live.
 Every year, a month or so before Christmas, there is a guy who rents out this lot and sets up shop selling Christmas trees.
 I’ve been living here for 7-8 years now.
 He’s been doing this every single year.

-I had a chance to talk with him one.
+I had a chance to talk with him once.
 So asked him a few questions that most people considering selling Christmas trees would have.

 My main questions were: